stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/00-intro.markdown

 You'll use these steps to create Guestbook List Screenlet:

-1. Create the model class.
+1. Getting started: Create the Screenlet's folder, and the model class.
 The model class creates objects that represent guestbooks retrieved from the portlet.
-This makes it easier to work with results in your app.
+This makes it easier to work with the server call's results in your app.
 2. Create the Screenlet's UI (its Theme).
 3. Create the Connector.
 Connectors are Screenlet components that make server calls.